woefe/ytcc/README.md

-# ytcc - The YouTube channel checker
+# ytcc - The channel checker

-Command Line tool to keep track of your favourite YouTube channels without signing up for a Google account.
+Command Line tool to keep track of your videos channels (principly youtube) without signing up your account. please note that non-youtube channel are really slow to update.

 ## Installation
 ### Arch Linux